solo-system/solo-system.github.io/documentation/power/index.md

 contains: 22,300mAh @ 3.7V = (through `power = voltage * current`) =
 82.5 Wh (watt-hours) of energy.

-{{ TODO - get photo of ectechnology battery and zoom in on it's info-panel }}

 The Solo consumes this a a rate of 0.35W.
 So this battery should theoretically last (82.5 Wh / 0.35W) = 235 hours (9.8 days).
 However in practice we get 5.5 days from these battery banks.
 I expect this